 - The development is quite complex.
 The developer needs to use frameworks for either server and client side.
 This, invariably leads to a longer time of application development.

-Before you start the development of your web application- you’ll need to consider the objective and goal of your application.
+To figure out whether you need a single page or multi page website, you’ll need to consider the objective and goal of your application.
 If you need multiple categories, for e.g. – like an e-commerce website or a website with a lot of content, then you’ll be better off with a multi-page site.
 If you are convinced that your website is appropriate for a pure single-page experience, then go for it.

 If you’d like your website to be an SPA, but, can barely fit everything on a single page- then you can consider a hybrid solution instead.
 A hybrid application is the best of both worlds as it takes the best of both approaches and minimizes the cons of both.
 A hybrid application is, in fact, a single page application which uses URL anchors as synthetic pages allowing more to build browser navigation and preference functionality.

-Regardless, the above points weighing in the perks and pitfalls of using single page application vs multi-page page application will help you choose which one will serve the maximum benefit to your business.
+Regardless, the above points weighing in the perks and pitfalls of using single page vs multi-page applications will help you choose which one will serve the maximum benefit to your business.